coffee777/packages/README.md

 Building packages
 -----------------

-To build packages, use the command
+To build packages, use the command:

     sudo make [package]...